-The post I wrote a few months ago briefly outlined the impact of the Tesla Design System (TDS) and the small, but mighty team responsible for it.
-During the last quarter, TDS has continued to grow in adoption, allowing the company to increase collaboration and save money and time, and I wanted to share some of the latest measureable developments with y'all.
+Earlier this summer, I briefly highlighted the impact of the Tesla Design System (TDS) and the small, but mighty team responsible for it, some of whom are unfortunately no longer with us.
+During the last quarter, TDS adoption has continued to grow, resulting in increased collaboration and reduced costs, and I wanted to share a few of the latest developments with y'all, notably the performance measures.

 First off, some context.
 TDS is our acronym for both, the team and the product (or design system), which stands for

 As a core systems team, TDS consists of a designer, a few engineers, including QA and me (on the product side who also wrangles pixels and code with the team).
 Additionally, we have an increasing number of contributors across the company, and an awesome intern joined us during the last two quarters.
 One of our top priorities is to help the TDS community consume and contribute to TDS easily, especially as we expand into new areas across the company (e.g. manufacturing systems, the vehicle platform, etc.).